paugier/mercurial-jupyterbook/book/advanced-concepts/concepts.md

 ### Read/write ordering and atomicity

 Appending to files isn't the whole story when it comes to guaranteeing that a reader won't see a partial write.
-If you recall {ref}`fig-concepts-metadata`, revisions in the changelog point to revisions in the manifest, and revisions in the manifest point to revisions in filelogs.
+If you recall {numref}`fig-concepts-metadata`, revisions in the changelog point to revisions in the manifest, and revisions in the manifest point to revisions in filelogs.
 This hierarchy is deliberate.